-Steady but slow growth in the number of telephone subscribers characterized the monopoly period.
+The monopoly period was characterized by steady but slow growth in the number of telephone subscribers.
 When the Bell Telephone Company was formed, only 778 telephones were in use, and the firm desperately needed money.
-Bell invested its scarce capital in its most profitable markets, the cities; typically, only two subscribers per mile of pole line could be counted on in rural areas, but forty or more subscribers per mile could be served in urban areas.
+Bell invested its scarce capital in its most profitable markets, the cities: typically, only two subscribers per mile of pole line could be counted on in rural areas, but forty or more subscribers could be served per mile in urban areas.
 The math made the decision easy.

-In this environment, rural areas like Vermont held little hope of getting telephones without the residents taking matters into their own hands At the time anyone wanting a telephone line could take up a subscription to buy the equipment and string lines.
+This left rural areas like Vermont with little hope of getting telephones without the residents taking matters into their own hands.
+At the time anyone wanting a telephone line could take up a "subscription" to buy the equipment and string lines.
 Farmers would run the lines between their own farm and that of their children.
-Shopkeepers in towns such as Warren and Waitsfield did the same.
+Shopkeepers did the same in towns such as Warren and Waitsfield.

-Stringing line meant hanging the line from pole to pole, draping it along fence rails, and running it along the ground or wherever else was handy.
+Stringing line meant "hanging" the line from pole to pole, draping along fence rails, running along the ground or wherever else was handy.
 Each family maintained the line from their home to the next.
-None of the lines serving different areas connected with each other, because the lines didn't go "that way."
+None of the lines serving different areas connected with each other, since the lines didn't go "that way."

-Eventually, members of these small areas would feel the need for connection with the outside world.
-Either Bell or an independent company owned by men like Brown would make arrangements for taking over the cooperative.
-The independents would pay a fee to Bell to secure equipment and licenses for the few residents who had subscription money.
+Eventually, members of these small areas would feel the need for connection with the "outside world" and arrangements would be made for the cooperative to be taken over either by Bell or by an independent company owned by men like Brown, willing to pay a fee to Bell to get equipment and licenses for the few residents who had subscription money.

 But change was coming.
 After the Bell patents expired, both non-Bell manufacturers and service providers entered the market throughout rural America.
-These providers were known as the independent telephone industry-rural companies that launched in the early 1890s and heralded a dramatic period of growth.
+These providers were known as the independent telephone industry, rural companies that launched in the early 1890s and heralded a dramatic period of growth.
 In 1893 Bell provided roughly 266,000 telephones in the United States.
 Just ten years later thousands of independent telephone companies were serving more than a million subscribers, nearly equaling the Bell system's network.
-By 1912 the number of independent telephone companies had climbed to more than 3,200-in large part because of a manual that Montgomery Ward & Co. produced, which showed farmers how to hook telephone lines to fence posts and, not incidentally, that sold the equipment needed to do so.
+By 1912, the number of independent telephone companies had climbed to more than 3,200-due in great part to a manual produced by Montgomery Ward & Co., which showed farmers how to hook telephone lines to fence posts-and not incidentally, selling the equipment needed to do so.

 Many of the independent providers were marginal operations that employed cheaply built and poorly maintained facilities and suffered from a shortage of capital and managerial skills.
 Colonel Brown was better than most, and word of both his service and the marvels of the telephone kept bringing him more business.
-Prominent citizens of Waitsfield and Fayston drafted and signed a subscription service request and submitted it to Brown in about 1882.
-The subscription request asked that Brown be allowed to build and maintain a single line from the Montpelier exchange to a centrally located site in the village of Waitsfield.
-The line would serve forty-seven citizens whose subscription prices ranged from \$2 to \$2.50.
-A single toll station-the one and only phone-was installed in Jacob Boyce's general store, which now houses the Masonic Temple.
-Anyone wanting to receive or send communications by phone did so at the store, within earshot of merchants and shoppers alike.
+Prominent citizens of Waitsfield and Fayston drafted and signed a subscription service request and submitted it to Brown about 1882.
+The subscription asked for a single line to be built and maintained by Brown from the Montpelier exchange to a centrally located site in the village of Waitsfield.
+It served forty-seven citizens.
+A single "toll station"-the one and only phone-